"

 6. Topographic maps also give you a sense of the slope of the landscape.
 Examine the eastern and western sides of Capulin Volcano.
 Which side is steeper, and which is shallower?
 What does the spacing of the contour lines tell you about the slope?

-7. Construct a topographic profile of this area in Google Earth.
+7. Construct a topographic profile of this area in Google Earth Pro.
 Your instructor will help you.

 Rules

-The rules inherent in topographic maps are pretty simple: contours represent lines of equal elevation, contours always close (except on the edge of a map), contours never cross, although they may become very close on steep terrain or cliffs, closely spaced contours represent steepness, and the geometry of contours changes in predictable ways between valleys and ridges.
+The rules inherent in topographic maps are pretty simple: contours represent lines of equal elevation, contours always close (except on the edge of a map), contours rarely cross, closely spaced contours represent steepness, and the geometry of contours changes in predictable ways between features such as valleys and ridges.
 When contour lines cross a river or valley, the line forms a “V” shape.
-The open side of the V is towards lower elevation/downstream, and the point of the V points towards high elevation/upstream.
 This is called the Rule of V’s.

 Photo of Tulainyo Lake, California

-Figure 2.8 – Simplified topographic map of the Tulainyo Lake region with 100 m contour intervals.
+Figure 2.12 – Simplified topographic map of the Tulainyo Lake region with 100 m contour intervals.
 Blue lines and areas indicate water bodies (lakes and streams).
 The contour interval is 100 m (328 ft).
-Image credit Virginia Sisson adapted from USGS.
+Image credit: adapted from the USGS Mount Whitney Quadrangle, Public Domain.

 Two maps with numerical values for contouring.